rollingedit/YouTube-Album-Splitter/README.md

 This project is licensed under the GNU General Public License v3.0.

 That means people can use, share, and modify it, but if they distribute modified versions, they must keep the same license and share the source code too.

-When publishing this on GitHub, add a `LICENSE` file using GitHub's **GNU General Public License v3.0** template so the license is recognized properly.